 The Company is incorporated under the Corporations Act 2001 and is a public company limited by guarantee.
 If the Company is wound up, each member is required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the entity.
-At 31 December 2020 the collective liability of members was \$490 (2019: \$490).
+As at 31 December 2021 the collective liability of members was \$470 (2020: \$490).